On the data-driven description of lattice materials mechanics: Graph Neural Networks model

 We first assess the performance of the model in pin-jointed truss lattices.
-The design of experiments (DoE) is performed similarly by generating lattices using the same material (316L Stainless Steel) and strut geometry (circular strut with radius $r$).
-A dataset of $20\,000$ samples is created, and a 15\% of them is taken as validation set i.e., $3000$ samples.
-Once the model is trained, other $2000$ samples are generated separately as a `hidden' test set, representing another 10\% of the combination of training and validation sets.
+The design of experiments (DoE) is performed similarly by generating lattices using the same material (316L Stainless Steel) and strut geometry (circular strut with radius $r$).The training set is generated by varying the number of non-fixed nodes from 1 to 50, sampling 400 lattices per each node, which leads to a total of $N=400\times 50 = 20\,000$ samples,and 15\% of them are taken as validation set i.e., $3\,000$ samples.Separately, the test set is generated similarly, sampling 40 lattices per node, leading to 2\,000 samples.
+In this regard, the training and test sets have the same (uniform) distribution of number of nodes, whereas the number of elements $n_e$ varies according to \figurename~\ref{fig:histograms}.

-We recall that the structures within the dataset have different number of nodes -- from 9 to 58, being fixed the 8 corner nodes -- and hence with a varied number of elements, not necessarily the same for each sample.
+It can be observed in \figurename~\ref{fig:histograms} that the number of elements from the lattices in training and test sets are similarly distributed, indeed with slight differences due to the independent sampling processes.

 All the variables are scaled with standard normalization using the mean and standard deviation values of the training set.
 The optimization parameters are displayed in \tablename~\ref{tab:gnn_optimization_parameters}.